 I got tired of explaining to my friends and family what "User Experience Design" was so I wrote an article about the struggle.

 I am proud to have been nominated and received the award for Client Dedication as part of the Product team at C Space.
 This awards ceremony is a yearly opportunity where folks around the organization nominate their coworkers that demonstrate company values (7 in total).

-I was the only person on the Product & Technology team to earn the Client Dedication Award, which was quite exciting.
-As part of Product, we are often removed from client work.
-This win was an indication to myself and the rest of the company that my role as a UX designer was successfully starting to bridge the gap between our tech team, our internal client team, and our external clients.
+I was the only person on the Product & Technology team to earn the Client Dedication Award, which is significant because as part of Product, we are often removed from client work.
+This win was an indication to myself and the rest of the company that the we were starting to successfully bridge the gap between our tech team, our internal client team, and our external clients.

 Content Innovation Award - June 2013

 In working with tons of different manufacturers, the Verizon Wireless UX team started to soon realize that we needed on repository that was a resource for all vendors to pull from.